Build a User Management App with Svelte

 Now that we have the API credentials in place, let's create a helper file to initialize the Supabase client.
 These variables will be exposed on the browser, and that's completely fine since we have Row Level Security enabled on our Database.

-And one optional step is to update the CSS file
+An optional step is to update the CSS file

-public/global.css to make the app look nice.
+src/app.css to make the app look nice.

 You can find the full contents of this file here.